meriphotoleke/asisawtheoldpoemimakeanewone/README.md

 Some day we'll find it,
 The rainbow connection,
 The lovers, the dreamers and me.

+(And why doth the old raven crow,
+ When there is but snow?)

 Who said that every wish,
 Would be heard and answered,